k-box/k-box/resources/assets/pages/en/help.md

 In order to view the internal structuring of a Project collection, please hit the arrow-like symbol next to title of the Project.
 Same applied to sub-subcollections.

-**5. I want to upload a document to a Project subcollection.
+**5. I want to upload a file to a Project subcollection.
 How can I do that?**

 There are several options for uploading a file into K-Box.